rubiigen/nix-configs/README.md

 # Who to thank for this hellscape

-+ notashelf - otherwise known as raf - got me into nixos in the first place
++ notashelf - otherwise known as raf - got me into nixos in the first place - is also the person i stole the really nice ags conf from
 + floppydisk - shamelessly stole stuff from his config on more than one occasion
 + multiple others I forget